Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the Radeon Pro Duo should in theory be quite a bit better than the Radeon RX Vega 64 in general. (explain)
+Memory BandwidthTheoretically, the Radeon Pro Duo should be a lot faster than the Radeon RX Vega 64 overall. (explain)

-Texel RateThe Radeon Pro Duo should be quite a bit (about 60%) more effective at texture filtering than the Radeon RX Vega 64. (explain)
+Texel RateThe Radeon Pro Duo will be a lot (approximately 60%) faster with regards to texture filtering than the Radeon RX Vega 64. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison